Salmson S4: Salmson S4-C 8CV (1932–1934?)

 Power passed to the rear wheels using a classic 4-speed manual transmission.
 However, from May 1934 it became possible to specify, at extra cost, a "Cotal Preselector transmission".
 Suspension was based on rigid axles front and back with longitudinal leaf springs, semi-elliptic at the front and attached using demi-cantilevers at the back.

 At the 27th Paris Motor show in October 1933 the car was priced by the manufacturer at 21,950 francs in bare chassis form.
-The manufacturer's inventiveness was more apparent under the bonnet than in respect of the body options, which were mostly at best conventional: the car incorporated a flat grill at the front, which by 1933 was perceived by some a little old fashioned.
-The 2890 mm wheelbase chassis was also offered with a selection of standard bodies that included a "faux cabriolet" 2-door four seater body priced at 29,900 francs, a four seater "coach lumineux" at 30,950 francs, a four door "berline" (sedan/saloon) at 31,650 francs, a sports bodied "roadster" at 31,450 francs and a "cabriolet" at 33,500 francs.
+The manufacturer's inventiveness was more apparent under the bonnet than in respect of the body options, which were typically conventional at best: the car incorporated a flat grill at the front, which by 1933 was perceived by some a little old fashioned.
+The 2890 mm wheelbase chassis was also offered with a selection of standard bodies that included a 2-door "Faux Cabriolet" four-seater body priced at 29,900 francs, a four-seater, two-door "Coach Lumineux" at 30,950 francs, a four-door "Berline" (sedan/saloon) at 31,650 francs, a sports-bodied "Roadster" at 31,450 francs, and a "Cabriolet" at 33,500 francs.
 Also listed was a "berline alongė" (lengthened sedan/saloon) at 31,950 francs.

 Salmson S4-D 10CV (1934?–1936)

-With the Salmson S4 D, introduced in 1934(?), the engine size was increased to 1596 cc.
+With the Salmson S4 D, likely introduced in 1934, the engine size was increased to 1596 cc.
 The tax horsepower ratio went up from 8 to 10 CV.